 Ashton Carter and William J. Perry.
 Preventive Defense: A New Security Strategy for America.
 (Washington, D.C.: Brookings Institution Press, 1999).

 James Clay Moltz, et al, “Special Report: Assessing U.S. Nonproliferation Assistance to the NIS,” The Nonproliferation Review, Volume 7, Number 1, (Monterey, California: Center for Nonproliferation Studies, Spring 2000).
-Available as of January 2009, at: http://cns.miis.edu/npr/71toc.htm
+Available at: https://www.nonproliferation.org/wp-content/uploads/npr/intro71.pdf

 Joint Working Group, Re-Shaping US-Russian Threat Reduction: New Approaches for the Second Decade (Washington, D.C.: Carnegie Endowment for International Peace and the Russian American Nuclear Security Advisory Council, 2002).
-Available as of February 2009, at: http://www.carnegieendowment.org/files/ReshapingThreatReduction.pdf
+Available at:http://www.carnegieendowment.org/files/ReshapingThreatReduction.pdf

 Vladimir Orlov, Roland Timerbaev, and Anton Kholpkov, Nuclear Nonproliferation in U.S.-Russian Relations: Challenges and Opportunities (Moscow, Russia: PIR Center Library Series, 2002.).
 Available at: https://www.files.ethz.ch/isn/54962/nuclear%20nonproliferation.pdf

 Robert Einhorn, and Michèle Flournoy, Project Directors, Protecting Against the Spread of Nuclear, Biological, and Chemical Weapons: An Action Agenda for the Global Partnership (Washington, D.C.: Nuclear Threat Initiative, Center for Strategic and International Studies, January 2003)